WANdisco/wandisco-documentation-ldm/docs/configure-exclusions.md

 Assign exclusions to new or existing migrations.

 :::note
-Default exclusions will automatically apply to certain storages depending on the platform.
+Default exclusions will automatically apply to certain filesystems depending on the platform.
 For example, ADLS storage types have a maximum individual file size limit of 4.55TiB, and any files larger will be automatically excluded.
 :::

 ### Add new exclusions

-1. In the **Storages** list on the dashboard, click the settings for the appropriate storage.
+1. In the **Filesystems** list on the dashboard, click the settings for the appropriate filesystem.
 1. Select **LiveData Migrator** under the _Processes_ list to display the exclusion templates.
-1. Click **Add Exclusion Template** to associate the exclusion with the selected storage and enter the parameters for the exclusion:
+1. Click **Add Exclusion Template** to associate the exclusion with the selected filesystem and enter the parameters for the exclusion:
    * **Exclusion type** - _Regex_, _File Size_, or _Date_.
    * **Name** - The name given to the exclusion template (for example: `100gbfilelimit`).
    * **Description** - A brief description of what the exclusion is doing.
 For example: "_Files larger than 100GB are excluded_").